Alexander-Suen/alexander-suen.github.io/_pages/about.md

 ---

-I am currently an undergraduate student at [Zhejiang University](https://www.zju.edu.cn/english/) (ZJU), specializing in Veterinary Medicine & Statistics with a minor in Computer Science.
-I am expected to obtain my B.S. degree in 2024.
-My academic path was shaped by an intrinsic curiosity about modern computational methods for medicine as well as data science and an aspiration to leave a tangible mark on our world.
-After completing my medical research & coursework in 2022, I pursued advanced studies in statistics and computer science at ZJU, with a specific focus on conducting research in the domain of computational and data-driven medicine.
+I am currently a PhD student at the National University of Singapore (NUS).
+I hold a bachelor’s degree in Veterinary Medicine and Statistics, with a minor in Computer Science, from Zhejiang University, China.
+My academic path was shaped by an intrinsic curiosity about modern computational methods for medicine as well as Artificial Intelligence and an aspiration to leave a tangible mark on our world.
+My research interests lie at the intersection of computational biology, bioinformatics, and artificial intelligence, with a particular focus on applying Large Language Models (LLMs) to solve real-world problems in biology and medicine.
+I am passionate about transforming cutting-edge AI technologies into practical applications that advance biological data processing and medical insights.
+Currently, I am exploring innovative ways to leverage LLMs for tasks such as genome pattern recognition, biomedical data analysis, and predictive modeling in healthcare.

-My academic interest is shaped by my strong ambition to contribute to the cure of cancer.
-I enjoy problem-driven research so my research interest encompasses a wide range of disciplines, spanning from data science to the intricacies of medicine.
-In particular, I have a deep curiosity for computational biology, bioinformatics, AI-assisted medical research, precision medicine, and any technique that could help me to gain a deep understanding towards biology and medicine.
-By achieving this, I believe that medicine would be reshaped by modern computational technology, leading to a deeper intepretation of diseases.

-Currently, I am also actively exploring opportunities to serve as a Research Assistant (RA) in fields that align with my areas of interest.
-My goal is to commit one year to immerse myself in research activities before embarking on a doctoral program.